EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/ue4/setup.md

 9. If you have any issues, see if the [Resolving installation issues](/docs/ue4/setup/#resolving-installation-issues) section can help you out and then return back.
 12. Ensure [UE4 settings are optimized](#ue4-settings) for SkookumScript development.

 Have fun with your lovely new SkookumScript UE4 Plugin!
-Check out our [Docs](/docs/) for more info, and if you have any questions, comments or suggestions, please share them on the [SkookumScript Forum](https://skookum.chat/).
+Check out our [Docs](/docs/) for more info, and if you have any questions, comments or suggestions, please share them on the [SkookumScript Forum][forum].

 ### Update an existing install to the latest version